What the cluck? Chook rule sparks social media backlash

 Coops must also be:

-- Ten metres from any dwelling or other occupied building, including neighbours dwellings
+- 10m from any dwelling or other occupied building, including neighbours’ dwellings

 - Clean, to minimise potential smells and health problems for both poultry and people.